mmbman/Katagiri/jewel-mirror-awareness.md

 That is why Manzan said that Zen with no wisdom gives rise to the demons of meditation.
 This means that you can become crazed by zazen or by enlightenment.

-In the Zazen Yojinki the Zen master Keizan describes the experience of the demons of meditation.
+In the *Zazen-Yōjinki* the Zen master Keizan describes the experience of the demons of meditation.
 He says:

 > “When sitting in meditation, your body may seem hot or cold, uneasy or comfortable, sometimes stiff, sometimes loose, sometimes heavy, sometimes light, sometimes startled awake.”